-Results from heating and cooling experiments show a complicated magnetic mineralogy composed of 100% ferromagnetic (magnetite or hematite) to 100% paramagnetic mineralogy (clays and iron-rich micas; Fig.5).
+Results from heating and cooling experiments show a complicated magnetic mineralogy composed of nearly 100% ferromagnetic (magnetite or hematite) to nearly 100% paramagnetic mineralogy (clays and iron-rich micas; Fig.5).
 Since the kinematic interpretation of each of the specimen is the same regardless of magnetic mineralogy, the details of each specimen are not important for subsequent analysis.
 There is no correlation between the bulk magnetic susceptibility (k_m) and the anisotropy of the magnetic ellipsoid (P_j), so a comparison of the principal axis of susceptibility across the various structural positions around the Sierra Nevada massif specimens can provide useful kinematic information (Fig. 6a).
+Site 6 has a much higher magnetic susceptibility than the other sites because of possible secondary sulfide minerals at the site indicated by the heating and cooling behavior of the MS vs T experiments.

-Nearly all AMS ellipsoids are characterized by a low anisotropy degree (P_j) and oblate ellipsoid shape (T) (Jelinek, 1981; Fig. 6b).
+Nearly all AMS ellipsoids are characterized by a low anisotropy degree (P_i) and oblate ellipsoid shape (T) (Jelinek, 1981; Fig. 6b).
 The AMS axes determinations record nearly the same axis orientations.
-At all sites around the Sierra Nevada, the minimum principal axes, k_3 is nearly orthogonal to bedding.
+At all sites around the Sierra Nevada, the minimum principal axes, k_3 , is nearly orthogonal to bedding.
 The principal elongation axes means is preferentially oriented NNE-SSW to NE-SW (Fig. 3).
 The orientation of the site mean magnetic susceptibility axes, k_1 , is horizontal or very shallowly plunging to the NE or SW (Fig 3).
 In general, k_1 and k_2 are in or near the bedding plane of the specimens and k_2 and k_3 do not form a girdle pattern in this principle plane.